Dynamic Workflows with a Multi-Dataset SchemaScanner

 In the Saturday and Sunday files, some fields have null values, but the fields still exist because not every record is null:

 In the Wednesday and Thursday files, some fields are entirely null.
-However, the fields still exist because there is only one output schema and every output dataset is using it.
+However, the fields still exist because there is only one output schema, and every output dataset uses it.

 Let’s see how we could give each output a different schema.